 > kubectl create -f prometheus/prometheus.yml

 The ELK Stack is a combination of three components: Elasticsearch, Logstash, and Kibana, each responsible for a different stage in the data pipeline.
-ELK is a widely used for centralized logging, but can also be used for collecting and monitoring metrics.
+ELK is a widely used for centralized logging to troubleshoot production issues.
+While ELK is still popular, AWS forked the ELK Stack in 2021 after Elastic closed sourced Elasticsearch and Kibana – the forked version is called OpenSearch.

 There are various methods of hooking in ELK with our Kubernetes.
 One method, for example, uses deploys fluentd as a DaemonSet.
 In the example below, however, we will simply create an Elasticsearch sink for Heapster.